Christopher Jones, MD

 For most sedentary jobs I recommend taking 4-7 days off from work.
-When you return to work your arm will be in a sling (2-6 weeks after surgery) but you should be able to manage as long as you do no lifting, pushing, pulling or carrying.
-Most patients can start light duty work involving no lifting, pushing, pulling or carrying more than 1-2 pounds, 6-8 weeks after surgery.
-Work at waist level and 5-10 pounds of lifting is started 3-4 months after surgery.
+When you return to work your arm will be in a sling (2-6 weeks after surgery) but you should be able to manage as long as you do no lifting, pushing, pulling, or carrying.
+Most patients can start light-duty work involving no lifting, pushing, pulling, or carrying more than 1-2 pounds, 6-8 weeks after surgery.
+Work at waist level and 5-10 pounds of lifting are started 3-4 months after surgery.
 You will generally need 3-6 months of recovery before beginning occasional work at shoulder level or sports.
 Return to heavy lifting or overhead use may require 6-12 months.
 There are no fixed rules for return to work.
-What I have described above are reasonable guidelines that I hope will help guide your return to work, school and sports.
+What I have described above are reasonable guidelines that I hope will help guide your return to work, school, and sports.

 HOW IS THE SHOULDER REHABILITATED?